 There's no supervisor bottleneck, agents are loosely coupled, and it's easy to add new specialists.

-It's harder to debug because the flow is emergent rather than explicit.
-Circular handoffs (A -> B -> A) are common and harder to detect than in a DAG.
+It's harder to debug because the flow is less explicit.
+Circular handoffs (A -> B -> A) are possible, so peer-to-peer flows need trace logging and hard turn limits.

 This pattern uses a parallel fan-out for "embarrassingly parallel" tasks, followed by an aggregation step.
-It's ideal for tasks like checking a large order from multiple perspectives (stock availability, warehouse location, carrier capacity).
-In the topology visual above, this is the fan-out shape: one router emits independent analyst tasks, and a reducer merges their findings into one delivery estimate.
+It's ideal for tasks like checking a release from multiple perspectives (offline evals, canary metrics, rollback readiness).
+In the topology visual above, this is the fan-out shape: one router emits independent analyst tasks, and a reducer merges their findings into one release recommendation.

 To implement a true map-reduce pattern in current LangGraph, the cleanest option is the Send API.
 It lets one node emit a variable number of parallel tasks, each with its own payload, and then merge the branch outputs through reducers.[7]